-ENTRY POINT IN THE NAP PROCESS Launching the NAP process Gender-responsive principle Commit to a gender-responsive NAP process Why is this important?
+Launching the NAP process

+Commit to a gender-responsive NAP process

 The launch of the NAP process provides an opportunity to establish a commitment to a gender-responsive approach.
 The way the NAP process is envisioned, which institutions are mandated to participate and how the plan itself is structured will all have an influence on the approach to adaptation in the country, and consequently for the ways in which gender inequalities are understood and addressed through the process.
 Ideally, gender considerations will be at the centre of the NAP process from the very beginning and this focus will be sustained throughout.

-What does it look like in practice?
-A commitment to a gender-responsive NAP process can take a number of different forms: Leveraging existing gender policies and commitments to create the mandate for integrating gender considerations in the NAP process.
-Securing high-level commitment for integrating gender considerations in climate policies and action.
-Establishing gender-responsiveness as a guiding principle for the process from the outset.
-Identifying gender equality advocates who can raise awareness and get buy-in for a gender-responsive NAP process.
-Incorporating gender issues in strategic documents that are developed to guide the process, such as the NAP roadmap and/or the NAP framework.
-Establishing a gender-equitable team to coordinate the NAP process.
-Engaging gender actors-including the government ministry responsible for gender issues as well as gender experts, civil society organizations, academic institutions and women's groups-in the NAP process from the beginning.
+A commitment to a gender-responsive NAP process can take a number of different forms:

+- Leveraging existing gender policies and commitments to create the mandate for integrating gender considerations in the NAP process. - Securing high-level commitment for integrating gender considerations in climate policies and action. - Establishing gender-responsiveness as a guiding principle for the process from the outset. - Identifying gender equality advocates who can raise awareness and get buy-in for a gender-responsive NAP process. - Incorporating gender issues in strategic documents that are developed to guide the process, such as the NAP roadmap and/or the NAP framework. - Establishing a gender-equitable team to coordinate the NAP process. - Engaging gender actors-including the government ministry responsible for gender issues as well as gender experts, civil society organizations, academic institutions and women's groups-in the NAP process from the beginning.